Iguana Entertainment: History

 Prior to founding Iguana Entertainment, Jeff Spangenberg, a self-taught programmer who skipped college to pursue a programming career, served as lead designer for Punk Development, the development team of publisher RazorSoft.
 In 1991, Spangenberg founded his own company in Santa Clara, California, and hired 20 staff, including friends of his.
 Initially, the company did not have a name; Jay Moon, who served as development support manager for the company, explained that Spangenberg held two pet iguanas, named Spike and Killer, wherefore the team settled on "Iguana Entertainment", with Spike and Killer serving as mascots for the company.
 In 1992, Several Punk Development employees joined Iguana when the partnership between Punk and RazorSoft dissolved, and Iguana hired further staff in 1993 through funding provided by publishers Sunsoft and Acclaim Entertainment.

 Because of the high cost of living in the San Francisco Bay Area for Spangenberg and his employees, the company decided to move their headquarters.
 Their first choice was Seattle, Washington, which was also the location of Nintendo of America, but getting to know Texas' expanding technology industry, several Iguana staff traveled to Austin in May 1993 to investigate the relocation possibilities in the area.
 The team returned with videotape of the city's Sixth Street entertainment district.
 All but one employee agreed to move to Austin, and the relocation was completed shortly after.
 Later that year, Iguana achieved its first success with Aero the Acro-Bat and used profits generated from the game's sales to acquire Stockton-on-Tees-based developer Optimus Software, which was rebranded Iguana UK.

-On December 21, 1994, Acclaim announced that they had agreed to acquire Iguana.
+On December 21, 1994, Acclaim announced that it had agreed to acquire Iguana.
 The deal was completed on January 4, 1995, with paid in cash and additional, undisclosed payments made in stock.
 In October 1995, Acclaim additionally acquired Salt Lake City-based Sculptured Software for in stock, which became part of Iguana under the name Iguana West in December 1997.